Guild of One-Name Studies

-I first started researching my husband's Yeo family in 1991.
+Sheila started researching her husband's Yeo family in 1991.
 His branch of the Yeo family descends from South Tawton, near Okehampton, Devon and the progenitor of this branch was a Robert Yeo who married a Joane Arscott in 1719.
-The problem I then had was where was Robert born?
-Fortunately for me, when he was buried in South Tawton, on the 28th January, 1772 his age was recorded as 80.
-The only IGI entry I could find for this was a Robert son of Robert and Margaret Brown, baptised in Merton on the 16th March, 1692 but I had to prove this.
-Over the next few months/years I worked through all the Devon Parish registers that had not been IGI'd, extracting early Yeo baptisms.
+The problem then was where was Robert born?
+Fortunately, when he was buried in South Tawton on the 28th January, 1772 his age was recorded as 80.
+The only IGI entry available for this was a Robert son of Robert and Margaret Brown, baptised in Merton on the 16th March, 1692 but proof was needed.
+Over several years Sheila worked through all the Devon parish registers that had not been transcribed for the IGI, extracting Yeo baptisms.
 This was the start of the Yeo One Name Study.

-Certainly the first mention of the name is when William became Sheriff of Devon in 1359 and then he was named as William atte Yeo.
-It is of interest that before the Norman invasion many rivers in Devon & Cornwall were named Nymet, yet after 1066 they changed to Yeo, which would suggest the name was of French origin.
-Most people with the name Yeo, Yea, Yew, Yawe and Yaw seem to descend from this source.
+Certainly the first mention of the name is when William became Sheriff of Devon in 1359 and was referred to as William atte Yeo.
+It is of interest that before the Norman invasion many rivers in Devon and Cornwall were named Nymet, yet after 1066 they changed to Yeo, which would suggest the name was of French origin.
+Most people with the sur name Yeo, Yea, Yew, Yawe or Yaw appear to descend from this source.